Step 3. Event parsing

 To parse events in rfc5424 format with a structured-data

-section, you must enable the Keep extra fields option by selecting Yes in the drop-down list.
+section, in the Keep extra fields drop-down list, select Yes.
 This makes the values from the structured-data

 section available in the Extra